Jain-Sunaina/100-days-coding-challenge-Java/README.md

 Problem Statement: Write a Java program to find the sum of the first N natural numbers using a while loop.

+📌Day 12: Print a Square Pattern of Asterisks Using a For Loop

+Problem Statement: Write a Java program to print a square pattern of asterisks.

+📌Day 12:

+Problem Statement: